- Version Requirements / License / Installation

 Copy: copy the parameters from the selected TS mesh.
 The parameters that TurboSplines retains in memory are all those shown in these section.

 Paste: paste the copied parameters to all the selected TS meshes.

-Refresh: force the script to update the rollout to reflect the parameters of the current active meshes.
+Refresh: force the plugin to update the rollout to reflect the parameters of the current active meshes.

 Basic Parameters / Taper (spinners)

 Radius/Scale: this is a dropdowlist to in which you can choose to use either Radius or Scale parameter to control the dimensions of your meshes.
 Both are equivalent, but it’s more intuitive to use Radius if you are working with Cylinders or Capsules, and Scale for other type of meshes.
 On TurboSplines predefined meshes and those created using Profile shapes, it will affect only the width (or diameter) of the mesh.
 On custom meshes will perform a uniform scale.

 Sides: change the number of sides on Cylinder and Capsule meshes.
 (Does not affect other type of meshes)